renovatebot/renovate/docs/development/local-development.md

 ### Adding configuration options

-We wish to keep backwards-compatibility as often as possible, as well as make the code configurable, so most new functionality should be controllable via configuration options.
+We want stay backwards-compatible as much as possible, as well as make the code configurable.

-If you wish to add one, add it to `lib/config/definitions.ts` and then add documentation to `website/docs/configuration-options.md`.
+So most new functionality should be controllable via configuration options.

+Create your new configuration option in the `lib/config/definitions.ts` file.
+Also create documentation for the option in the `website/docs/configuration-options.md` file.

 ## Debugging